VuiMuich/leftlock/README.md

-# rlock
+# leftlock
-Clone of [slock](https://tools.suckless.org/slock/), a simple X display locker (by suckless), written in rust.
+Leftlock is a fork of [rlock](https://github.com/SilverSoldier/rlock) which itselfe is a clone of [slock](https://tools.suckless.org/slock/), a simple X display locker (by suckless), written in rust.

 ## Features
 + Keyboard-only lock command line option: Locks keyboard while still displaying monitor

-+ Custom password: Unlike slock, which uses the user's system password to exit the lock, rlock allows to set a custom password stored locally, with command line option to modify.
++ Custom password: Unlike slock, which uses the user's system password to exit the lock, leftlock allows to set a custom password stored locally, with command line option to modify.

+## Planned features
++ allow use of PAM

++ use picom to blur the screen like [this slok fork](https://github.com/khuedoan/slock) does

++ configure a lockscreen wallpaper

 ## Usage
 ### Dowload rust